openmovementproject/openmovement/Firmware/Flux.Other/src/Microchip/readme.txt

 This folder is for locally-modified versions of Microchip files.
+(The Include folder is currently only for the PC-based test programs).

 Note that FSIO.c is Copyright (C) Microchip Technology Incorporated and is